Guide to the Bud Krier papers

 Acquisition note: This collection was purchased from eBay in 2004.

-Processing information: This collection was described, album disassembled for preservation purposes, and photographs rearranged by Jeffrey Sinnott in 2004.
-The collection was converted to current standard by Veronica Denison in 2014.
+Processing information: This collection was described, album disassembled for preservation purposes, and photographs rearranged into size order by Jeffrey Sinnott in 2004.
+The collection description was converted to current standard by Veronica Denison in 2014.
+The copy of the album was digitized and placed online, the collection rehoused, and the collection description updated by Arlene Schmuland in 2021.